nrd10/ProgramofStudyWebApp/README.md

 12. `USER posuser`: Sets the current user running this container as "posuser".
 This makes sure that the container is not running with root privileges.

-This above image is used in multiple containers as shown below:
+This above image is used in multiple containers as shown in the `docker-compose.yml` file below:

-`version: '3'
+version: '3'

 services:
  db: